nylen/infrastructure-template/README.md

 - Add some **public SSH keys** (including your own) to a file named `keys/ssh_authorized_keys_ROOT.txt` under this directory.
-There should be one key for each member of the infrastructure team; ask someone if you don't have them or you aren't sure what this file should look like.
+There should be one key per line, and one key for each member of your infrastructure team;
+  ask someone if you don't have their key or you aren't sure what this file should look like.
 These are the keys that will be added to any new servers you create.

 - Grab a Cloudflare API key from
   [your profile page](https://dash.cloudflare.com/profile)